FuriousGopher/uniswap-sync/README.md

 - Fetch Uniswap V3 pool and tick data from the subgraph using GraphQL.
 - Store and update the data in a PostgreSQL database.
 - Periodic synchronization every 30 minutes using NestJS cron jobs.
 - Supports scalability and easy extension.
+- Includes unit tests using Jest to ensure correctness.

 ## Technologies Used